 Min.
 Credit ScoreNone

-Rather than being a direct lender, BadCreditLoans.com serves as a loan marketplace.
+Rather than being a direct lender, BadCreditLoans.com serves as a loan marketplace that works with multiple lenders.

 That means that after filling out a single request form, the website sends your information to their large lender network that can then respond to you with a loan offer.